 Sue provides technical guidance and support to local causes and has served on historical and community boards and committees.

 Andrew is a professional risk and assurance executive; and an experienced board advisor and director.
 He has run global risk, audit, compliance and financial control functions and has held board-related roles in Australia and overseas.
 Andrew worked in insurance for 30 years and developed an interest in marine coverage and shipping while working close to river and sea port facilities in Paris, New York, Singapore, Hong Kong and Zurich.
 A highlight was watching the container ships unloading in Singapore, from his office overlooking the port where his company provided insurance cover for the ships and their cargo.

 Andrew holds Law and Commerce degrees (University of Melbourne), a Post-Grad Diploma in Commercial Law (Monash University) and a Certification in Risk Management Assurance (Inst’ of Internal Auditors).
 He currently works as a consultant on governance, risk and assurance matters.
-He is a policy committee member of the AMP Employee Super Plan and is a Governance, Audit & Risk Committee member of the Lord Mayor’s Charitable Foundation.
+He is a policy committee member of the AMP Employee Super Plan and is a Governance, Audit & Risk Committee member of the Lord Mayor’s Charitable Foundation, and a Chief Risk Officer at UniSuper.
 He picked up French and German while on his foreign assignments.

 Liz Rushen is a historian, researcher, author and publisher with a PhD in history from Monash University and postgraduate qualifications in business studies (RMIT University) and teaching (University of Melbourne).
 She is the Deputy Chair of the History Council of Victoria and has served on many historical and community boards and committees.
 She is a former Executive Director of the Royal Historical Society of Victoria.